Smart Fiberglass Solutions Contact Us Now

 4. Roofing Fiberglass Mat

-Roofing mats are engineered fiberglass mats designed specifically as reinforcement carriers for bitumen and modified bitumen membranes.
+Roofing fiberglass mat is an engineered fiberglass mat designed as a reinforcement carrier for asphalt, bitumen, SBS, APP, and modified bitumen waterproofing membranes.

 • Consistent thickness and weight